 What Is a Subscription Platform?

-However, subscription platforms is a very broad term.
-Our focus in this guide will be on platforms that support the business models used by online creators.
+However, subscription platforms is a very broad term, and our focus in this guide will be on platforms that support the business models used by online content creators.

 Your business model should be the most important consideration when it comes to choosing the right subscription platform.

-Different subscription models require different subscription platforms.
-We have included platforms for all the popular models, including course-based membership sites, membership communities, OTT platforms, paid newsletters, and fan-based models.
+Different subscription models require different subscription platforms, so we have included platforms for all the popular models, including course-based membership sites, membership communities, OTT platforms, paid newsletters, and fan-based models.

-With this in mind, let’s discuss the top platform options to sell subscriptions online.
+With this in mind, let’s discuss the top subscription platforms for online content creators.

 Kajabi is among the most popular platforms that creators use to build their membership sites.
 It’s an all-in-one platform for content creators to get the most from their subscription service.